-The Unique 1792 Washington President Gold Eagle Likely Presented to George Washington
+The Unique 1792 Washington President Gold Eagle Likely George Washington's Treasured Pocket Piece

 To be Auctioned Without Reserve on August 16, 2018 at the Philadelphia ANA World's Fair of Money

 Items being sold are from the extensive collection of Eric P. Newman Numismatic Education Society (a Missouri not-for-profit corporation) and have been assembled over a period of 90 years.
 Proceeds of the sale of all items will be used exclusively for supplementing the Society's scholarly research efforts and for the benefit of other not-for-profit institutions selected by Eric P. Newman Numismatic Education Society for public purposes.